 Contractors will provide the Notice of Consolidation to ODACC via email, in accordance with s.
 18.(2) of Ontario Regulation 306/18.
-Within two business days after ODACC receives a Notice of Consolidation, ODACC will create a new consolidated case in ODACC’s Custom System and invite all the Parties to the consolidated case.
+Within two business days after ODACC receives a Notice of Consolidation, ODACC will create a new (consolidated) adjudication in ODACC’s Custom System and invite all the Parties.

 FAQ: Can a Party File a Response to Notice of Consolidation?